eosnewyork/eos-transit/packages/eos-transit/README.md

 // wallet.connected === true

 // If we're dealing with a device that has multiple keys (eg. Ledger Nano S), then we'll need to discover which keys / accounts are available on the device.
-This will return an object containing an array of accounts ... you'll need the user to select which account he want to use if this is the case. let discoveryData = await wallet.discover();
+This will return an object containing an array of accounts ... you'll need the user to select which account he want to use if this is the case. let discoveryData = await wallet.discover({ pathIndexList: [ 0,1,2 ] });

+// Note you can keep caling discover at any point in time to extent the index list. transit will only query the device and the network for new index's. let discoveryData = await wallet.discover({ pathIndexList: [ 0,1,2,3 ] });
+// You can either pass the full list or just the new index you're afer.
+Either way it'll append that keys info to the discoveryData object and return the entire dataset. let discoveryData = await wallet.discover({ pathIndexList: [ 150 ] });

 // If we have more than one account the user can select from we'll need to prompt the user.
 // Note that the Login function is called with the specific account details when multiple accounts are available. if (discoveryData.keyToAccountMap.length > 0) {

   // If discover returned multiple acconts then you'll need to promot the user to select which account he'd like to use.
-  // accountName, authorization, keyIndex, key are taken from the  discoveryData object.
+  // accountName, authorization are taken from the  discoveryData object.
 See the example of this object further down on this page.

-  await wallet.login(accountName, authorization, keyIndex, key)
+  await wallet.login(accountName, authorization)

 } else {